tripti-inlayers/magnetic-position-detector/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for full terms.

----

-## Acknowledgments

 - Dr. Mayur Katwe (Project Supervisor), NIT Raipur
 - Department of Electronics & Communication Engineering, NIT Raipur